sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 The SACM architecture needs to support varying deployment models to accommodate the current state of the industry, but should strongly encourage event-driven approaches to monitoring configuration.

-# Configuration Management Components, Interactions, and Capabilities
+# Configuration Management Components and Capabilities
-This section provides more detail about the components, interactions, and capabilities required when considering the aforementioned configuration management workflow.
+This section provides more detail about the components and capabilities required when considering the aforementioned configuration management workflow.

 ## Components
 The following is a minimal list of SACM Components required to implement the aforementioned configuration assessment workflow.